MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-performance.md

 Checkpointing after every `EventData` instance is processed hinders performance due to the cost of making these HTTP requests.
 Users shouldn't checkpoint if their callback processed no events or checkpoint after processing some number of events.

-## Using LoadBalancingStrategy.BALANCED or LoadBalancingStrategy.GREEDY
+## Use LoadBalancingStrategy.BALANCED or LoadBalancingStrategy.GREEDY

 When you use `LoadBalancingStrategy.BALANCED`, the `EventProcessorClient` claims one partition for every load balancing cycle.
 If there are 32 partitions in an event hub, it takes 32 load-balancing iterations to claim all the partitions.
 If users know a set number of `EventProcessorClient` instances are running, they can use `LoadBalancingStrategy.GREEDY` to claim their share of the partitions in one load-balancing cycle.

 For more information about each strategy, see [LoadBalancingStrategy.java](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/eventhubs/azure-messaging-eventhubs/src/main/java/com/azure/messaging/eventhubs/LoadBalancingStrategy.java) in the [azure-sdk-for-java repository](https://github.com/Azure/azure-sdk-for-java).

-## Configuring prefetchCount
+## Configure prefetchCount

 The default prefetch value is 500.
 When the AMQP receive link is opened, it places 500 credits on the link.
 Assuming that each `EventData` instance is one link credit, `EventProcessorClient` prefetches 500 `EventData` instances.
 When all the events are consumed, the processor client adds 500 credits to the link to receive more messages.
 This flow repeats while the `EventProcessorClient` still has ownership of a partition.